Jittering jets by negative angular momentum feedback in cooling flows: Introduction

 Previous observations already indicated the reorientation of active galactic nucleus (AGN) jets' axes on a time scale of few~$\Myr$ (e.g., \citealt{DennettThorpeetal2002, LalRao2007}). \cite{DennettThorpeetal2002} attribute the reorientation of the jets' axis to the accretion disk interaction with the SMBH spin as suggested by \cite{NatarajanPringle1998}.
 This process needs no binary SMBH companion.

 Here I rather explore a third possibility where one pair of jets influences the orientation of the axis of the next pair of jets (section \ref{sec:AngularMomentum}).
 This process is a result of the jet-feedback mechanism that takes place in cooling flows in galaxies, in groups of galaxies, and in clusters of galaxies, and from the cold-feedback mechanism where cold clumps feed the AGN.

+A very important note is in place here.
+The jets that I consider in this study are wide-slow-massive collimated outflows, as in the simulations of, e.g., \cite{HillelSoker2014} for cooling flows and of \cite{Fujita2022} for the Fermi bubbles in our Galaxy, and not very narrow relativistic jet that is observed in radio emission.
+The important point is that such outflows are inferred from observations (e.g. \citealt{DeKooletal2002, Milleretal2020, Choietal2022}). \cite{Milleretal2020}, for example, infer an outflow at a velocity of $3150 \km \s^{-1}$ at $9 \pc$ from the AGN of a Seyfert 1 Galaxy. \cite{Choietal2022} study 50 low redshift broad absorption-line quasars and find velocities in the range of $\simeq 100 - 10^4 \km \s^{-1}$ at $< 10 \pc$ from the central engine.
+These and other studies find that $\simeq 20 \%$ of the systems have strong enough outflow to operate a feedback cycle.
+From that they deduce that the covering solid angle of the outflow is $\Omega \simeq 0.2 (4 \pi)$.
+This corresponds to jets with a half opening angle of $37^\circ$, i.e., wide jets.

-In section \ref{sec:InteractionZone} I point to the interesting finding that the jets-clumps interaction zone in RBS~797 takes place in the region where the gravitational role of the SMBH and of the cluster are about the same.
+In section \ref{sec:InteractionZone} I point to the interesting finding that the jets-clumps interaction zone in \astrobj{RBS 797} takes place in the region where the gravitational role of the SMBH and of the cluster are about the same.
+I also comment to this equality for two other clusters of galaxies.
+My crude calculations should be confirmed by future three-dimensional hydrodynamical simulations.
 I summarise in section \ref{sec:Summary}.